 The pavilion will be named after Rhonda and Howard Hawks of The Hawks Foundation.
 The Hawks Foundation provides grants for higher education, social services, Christian organizations, and the arts.

-San Francisco Museum of Modern Art A cultural catalyst for the Bay Area
+San Francisco Museum of Modern Art A Bay Area cultural catalyst

 Architecture, Landscape Architecture, Interior Architecture

-St. Louis Symphony Orchestra Expansion A new facility that nurtures the creative process from idea to performance
+St. Louis Symphony Orchestra A facility to nurture the creative process

 Interior Architecture, Landscape Architecture, Architecture

-The Isabel Bader Centre for the Performing Arts, Queen's University A multidisciplinary performance hall on the northeastern shores of Lake Ontario
+The Isabel Bader Centre for the Performing Arts At Queen's University, Ontario

 Interior Architecture, Architecture